Morabotti/GHM/README.md

 5. in /server, open a cmd/powershell/terminal and run following command: `npm run production`.
 This command automatically builds front for you so you dont have to worry about it.
 6. Now you have you server running.
 Go to `http://localhost:8080` and you find yourself in GHM dashboard.
 Here you can configurate your HUD and create/manage your player/team profiles.
 HUD opens in `http://localhost:8080/overlay`
 7. If you want to get HUD on top of your game, goto /app and run `npm run start` in new cmd.
 (Note that you need to run CSGO on fullscreen windowed with 1920x1080 resolution.)
 If you want to remove CSGO's built in hud, type in console: `exec observator_ghm.cfg`.
 This removes all useless hud components.

+#### Automatic Setup:

+1. Same as manual
+2. Same as manual
+3. Goto /scripts and run `setup.bat`
+4. Goto /server and open `.env` file and update `DB_CONNECTION` string to match your database
+5. Goto /scripts and run `run.bat`

+#### Overlay app setup & Run

+1. Goto /app and run `npm install`.
+This load is usually very long depending on internet speed.
+If download doesn't finish.
+Run `npm install -g electron --verbose`.
+2. Run `npm run start`.
+Console prompts the path to settings.
+In order to hud to be on top of csgo, csgo needs to be running on windowed fullscreen.

 ### In error cases: